microsoft/BotFramework-Composer/docs/howto-defining-triggers.md

 ![intent_configure](./media/events_triggers/intent_configure.png)

 ### Add an action(s) to the trigger
 Under the `Handle an Intent` trigger node, click the "+" sign to add the action node(s) you want to include.
 For example, you can click **Send Messages** and then **Send an Activity** to send a message authored in [LG file format](https://github.com/microsoft/BotBuilder-Samples/blob/master/experimental/language-generation/docs/lg-file-format.md).
+If you are not familiar with language generation in Composer, please read the [language generation concept article](hhttps://github.com/microsoft/BotFramework-Composer/blob/kaiqb/Ignite2019/docs/concept-language-genereation-draft.md).

 ![add_action_node](./media/events_triggers/add_action_node.gif)